kernel64bits/ha-observability/v4/README.md

 **NB:** Since the VRRP is not reachable you have to specify the correct server IP

 ## Availablility
 We now have a fully redunded solution.
-When server1 is offline, server2 takes it place
+When server1 is offline, server2 takes it place.

+### Possible outages and solutions
+- Reboot of the bastion -> SSH using IPv6 and remove the problematic route
+- Both servers start writing at the same time -> I did not perform much test but it seems to be working, although is might cause more issues at scale.
+I could add more security checks, maybe with lock files.
+- Data saturation -> increase storage space (change instance type or use volumes).
+We will also need to clean old data or aggregate it to prevent infinite growth.
+- 1 server shuts down -> the service should keep working (module the lack of VRRP IP switch).
+Rebooting the server should be enough to go back to the initial situation.

 ## Scalability
-Scalability is limited, but it could quite easily be addressed by moving the GlusterFS storage to OpenStack volumes
+Scalability is limited because of disk storage, but it could quite easily be addressed by moving the GlusterFS storage to OpenStack volumes

 # Improvements ideas for the next version
 Here are a couple of ideas that could be implemented in a future v5:
 - Setup a load balancer (or fix VRRP) to make the service availble from a single IP address
 - Increase the GlusterFS cluster size (to 3 nodes or more)
-- Host the GlusterFS data on OpenStack volumes to increase scalability
+- Host the GlusterFS data on OpenStack volumes to increase scalability and prevent data loss in case of disaster fFire, ...)
 - Find a way to fix the bastion route issue
-- Replace Ceph by
+- Replace GlusterFS by Ceph